RNG k-epsilon model

 it using the

-TURBULENT PRANDTL NUMBER
+TURBULENT PRANDTL NUMBERadvanced parameter.

 You can disable the production term, Pb, using the BUOYANCY TKE

-PRODUCTION TERM
+PRODUCTION TERM advanced parameter.

 - By default, Cε3 means there is no turbulence dissipation due to